 No. Issue LACERS Position Rationale 8.5 CORPORATE AFFIRMATION OF ITS NON-COERCIVE POLITICAL PRACTICES AGAINST This affirmation is intended to ensure that the corporation avoids a number of coercive political practices such as distribution of contribution cards in favor of one political party.
 Since these practices are illegal, the issue is moot.
 8.6 LIMITING CORPORATE PHILANTHROPY AGAINST These proposals place restrictions and additional reporting obligations upon management's right to make corporate contributions to charitable, educational, community or related organizations.
 Most companies give money to charity.
 Because most companies must compete, those that do not contribute to charity risk damaging their good names.
 8.7 STAKEHOLDERS' INTEREST BEFORE OR EQUAL WITH SHAREHOLDERS' INTEREST ABSTAIN Stakeholders include customers, suppliers, employees, communities, creditors and shareholders.
 Stakeholders are important to the success of the corporation and therefore the interests of each must be considered by directors and management.
 However, boards should not put the non-shareholder/stakeholder interests ahead of or on an equal footing with shareholders in terms of the corporation's ultimate purpose.
-8.8 ALL OTHER ESG ISSUES VOTING AGENT'S DISCRETION Investment staff relies on the research expertise and voting recommendations of ISS for other ESG issues not addressed by this policy.
+8.8 GENDER, RACE, OR ETHNICITY PAY GAP AND WAGE THEFT FOR Companies should provide reports on its pay data categorized by gender, race, or ethnicity and reports on a company's policies and goals to reduce any gender, race, or ethnicity pay gaps.
+Companies should also provide reports on a company's policies and practices that protect employees, particularly tipped workers, against various forms of wage theft.
+8.9 PREPARE REPORT/PROMOTE EQUAL EMPLOYMENT OPPORTUNITY COMMISSION (EEOC) RELATED ACTIVITIES FOR Shareholder proposals calling for action on equal employment opportunity and non-discrimination.
+Shareholder proposals requesting non- discrimination in salary, wages, and all benefits.
+Shareholder proposals calling for legal and regulatory compliance and public reporting related to non-discrimination, affirmative action, workplace health and safety, and labor policies and practices that affect long-term corporate performance.
+Shareholder proposals that ask the company to report on its diversity and/or affirmative action programs.
+8.10 MANAGEMENT CLIMATE- RELATED PROPOSALS CASE BY CASE VOTING AGENT'S DISCRETION Vote case-by-case on management proposals that request shareholders to approve the company's climate transition action plan, taking into account the completeness and rigor of the plan.